Fire next to railway track causes train delays and cancellations

 and on Freeview 262 or Freely 565

-The blaze has resulted in a ‘failure of the electricity supply at the depot’, according to Southern Rail, which is preventing some trains from departing.
+The blaze resulted in a ‘failure of the electricity supply at the depot’, according to Southern Rail, which prevented some trains from departing.

-Southern Rail said the incident is affecting the route between Hastings and Eastbourne.
+Southern Rail said the incident affected the route between Hastings and Eastbourne.

-Trains could be cancelled or delayed by up to 20 minutes, and disruption is expected until 9am.

-A spokesperson for Southern Rail said: "There is currently a problem with the electricity supply within a depot which means that six of Southeastern's trains currently cannot leave.
+A Southern Rail spokesperson said: "There is currently a problem with the electricity supply within a depot which means that six of Southeastern's trains currently cannot leave.

 "Response staff have now identified a fire next to the track which is causing the power issues.